 The Internet is all about connecting people, that’s why it’s called the World Wide “Web.”
 So naturally, linking out to other pages matters when it comes to search engine optimization.
 When crafting content for a website, remember to link to relevant interior pages of your own site, as well as relevant external resources to help improve the article or company write-up.
 Always remember to use naturally relevant anchor text with your links as well; not only will this help with the flow of your content, but it will add some context to the link.

 These five elements are just a few optimization techniques that can help improve your website’s rank with the major search engines.
-To learn more about effective optimization for online success, contact the SEO experts at ZOO Media Group today!
+To learn more about effective optimization for online success, Contact the digital marketing experts at ZOO Media Group today!